Skip to main content

 • Learn about the weird and wonderful lives of former Bristol residents.
 From historical disabled rights to the transatlantic slave trade and the surreal theft of a stuffed gorilla from the city museum, there’s plenty to discover.
 The venue is accessible to wheelchairs, has hearing loops and little bags of calm can be picked up from reception.
 There are a number of “working exhibits” as well, including a crane, trains and boats.

 • Once home to lots of Benedictine monks (a handful remain) this 1000-year-old monastery celebrated its millennium year in 2018.
-The Abbey, like many others, stood here until King Henry VIII’s dissolution of the monasteries.
-Later, the monks – who were also gifted stone masons – came back to rebuild it.
+The abbey, like many others, stood here until King Henry VIII’s dissolution of the monasteries.
+Later, the monks – who were also gifted stonemasons – came back to rebuild it.
 Enjoy the stained-glass windows, an exhibition, a physic garden and sensory garden all suitable for wheelchairs.
 Braille guides are available while stewards can help people who are blind or partially sighted.

 Relaxation and wellbeing

 • Stourhead has been the fascination of many artists because of its English landscaped gardens and replica Roman and Venetian buildings.
 Inside the mansion is a Regency library and Chippendale furniture – access is via a stair.
 But outside is where it sings the most, with lakes, temples, grottos and exotic trees all with an accessible route around.
-Trampers (off-road mobility scooters) and golf buggies are available to hire, there are accessible toilets, disabled parking bays, hearing loops in the reception and access dogs are welcome.
+Trampers (off-road mobility scooters) and golf buggies are available to hire, there are accessible toilets, disabled parking bays, hearing loops in the reception and assistance dogs are welcome.

 Discover accessible England

-VisitBritain
+Photo by: VisitBritain

 From seaside towns with beach-friendly wheelchairs to accessible castles, the South East has a broad range of activities for all.

-VisitBritain/Andrew Pickett
+Photo by: VisitBritain/Andrew Pickett

 A family cycling along path through the wide open landscape

-VisitBritain/Nemorin
+Photo by: VisitBritain/Nemorin

 Group of friends, one wheelchair user, sat around a table

-Newcastle Gateshead Initiative/Rich Kenworthy
+Photo by: Newcastle Gateshead Initiative/Rich Kenworthy

-Newcastle Gateshead, England
+Location: Newcastle Gateshead, England

 A family walking in front of the iconic Angel of the North, found just south of Newcastle Gateshead

-From cities to the countryside and coast, the North West of England has many jewels in its dazzling crown.
+From cities to the countryside and coast, the north west of England has many jewels in its dazzling crown.

-Getty Images/Solstock
+Photo by: Getty Images/Solstock

-Lake District, England
+Location: Lake District, England

 Group of friends out walking in the lakes crossing bridge in the Lake District

-VisitBritain
+Photo by: VisitBritain

 Jennie Berry using a hand bike at Dalby Forest with staff from the cycle hub.